Completion of our restoration

 More than 150 Years of Elegance

 One of the most iconic buildings on the banks of the Amstel river, with a design dating back to 1867, has been fully preserved and still breathes the founder's original vision.
-Restorers used the original colour and design palette to restore the balustrades and iconic architectural embellishments that define this particular landmark.
+Restorers used the original color and design palette to restore the balustrades and iconic architectural embellishments that define this particular landmark.

-Founded by Dr Samuel Sarphati, a leading physician in the 19th Century, the hotel was created as an architectural monument.
+Founded by Dr. Samuel Sarphati, a leading physician in the 19th Century, the hotel was created as an architectural monument.
 A palace on the banks of the Amstel, which would put Amsterdam on the map internationally.
 The hotel was built in collaboration with Cornelis Outshoorn, one of Amsterdam's most progressive 19th -century architects, and was inspired by some of the most famous buildings in Europe.
 With beautifully detailed arches from the "Golden Age" and the richly decorated lobby, the hotel has attracted many prominent figures and guests, who wanted to experience the glamour of the Amstel Hotel since it opened on April 27, 1867.

-The Amstel Hotel is owned by Katara Hospitality, a globally recognized owner, developer and operator of the hospitality industry.
-The company specializes in rejuvenating historically iconic hotels, restoring them to their former glory and ensuring their hospitality is preserved.
+The Amstel Hotel is owned by Katara Hospitality, a globally recognized owner, developer, and operator of the hospitality industry.
+The company specializes in rejuvenating historically iconic hotels, restoring them to their former glory, and ensuring their hospitality is preserved.